nathanaelseen/nathanaelseen.github.io/_pages/cs2105modulereview.md

 For the midterms and exams, there were around 40% mathy questions which were used to validate our understanding of the concepts.

-On the whole, the midterms and exams, were pretty manageable with some trick questions.
+On the whole, the midterms and exams, were pretty manageable, although there were some trick questions.

 Doing sufficient PYP’s should help in getting the hang of the questions.